pinax-network/supported-networks/README.md

 When version needs to be bumped up:

-- Major/minor version: schema is updated
+- MAJOR/MINOR version: when schema is updated change MAJOR and MINOR versions to reflect the schema
-- Patch version: new network added, existing network entry updated
+- PATCH version: new network added, existing network entry updated

 ## Releases

+Every PR merge triggers a GitHub action that generates new registry version, formats it, commits, publishes a release and deploys on Cloudflare
-New registry version is published automatically after PR merge 4 registry JSON files with identical contents are published in addition to existing ones (assuming version v1.2.3):
+4 registry JSON files with the identical contents are published in addition to existing ones (assuming version v1.2.3):

 - https://graphregistry.pages.dev/TheGraphNetworksRegistry.json
 - https://graphregistry.pages.dev/TheGraphNetworksRegistry_v1_2_3.json